okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 <!-- OKTA-132045  -->

 We provide the ability to generate a certificate with a specified validity period for the [Apps API](/docs/api/resources/apps.html) and [Identity Providers API](/docs/api/resources/idps.html).
-For more information, see [the OpenID Connect API](/docs/api/resources/oidc.html#validating-id-tokens) or [the OAuth 2.0 API](/docs/api/resources/oauth2.html#authorization-server-credentials-signing-object).

-#### SHA-256 Signed Certificates for SAML 2.0 Apps
+#### SHA-256 Signed Certificates for New SAML 2.0 Apps

-All new SAML 2.0 apps are now bootstrapped with SHA-256 signed public certificates.
-Existing SAML 2.0 apps will remain on a SHA1-signed certificate unless you perform [a manual key rollover](/docs/how-to/updating_saml_cert.html).
+All new SAML 2.0 apps are bootstrapped with SHA-256 signed public certificates.
+Existing SAML 2.0 apps are unchanged.

 #### Email for Two-Factor Authentication
 <!-- OKTA-134593  -->